gaetanserre/seminar_message_manager/README.md

   - `{last_name}`
   - `{work_name}`
   - `{work_link}`

   By default, the package will look for `announcement.html` in the `./templates/mail` directory.
-- `template_zulip` .md file, similar to html file, see [example](templates/zulip/announcement.md) By default, the package will look for `announcement.md` in the `./templates/zulip` directory.
+- `template_zulip` .md file, similar to html file, see [example](templates/zulip/announcement.md)

+  By default, the package will look for `announcement.md` in the `./templates/zulip` directory.
+- `template_discord` .md file, similar to html file, see [example](templates/discord/announcement.md)

+  By default, the package will look for `announcement.md` in the `./templates/discord` directory.

 - `--send_mail` or `-sm` if used, send message to the relevant mailing list.
 - `--send_zulip` or `-sz` if used, send message to the relevant Zulip topic.